 Personality traits of dilute torties

-In addition to their striking coat pattern, dilute torties are known for their unique personality traits.
+In addition to their striking coat pattern, dilute tortoiseshell cats are known for their unique personality traits.
 These cats are often described as fiercely independent and strong-willed, with a feisty and energetic demeanor.
-Dilute torties are often very vocal and expressive, and they are not afraid to let their owners know what they want.
+While each cat has its unique character, certain traits are commonly associated with dilute tortoiseshell cats:

 Overall, dilute torties are incredibly intelligent and curious cats, with a strong sense of independence and a playful, energetic demeanor.